Shayna Baszler: Final storylines (2023–2025)

+Despite having been released under a 90-day non-compete clause, Baszler was reported to be listed as a producer on the July 9 episode of NXT, where she produced a match alongside Christopher Girard.
+On the September 16 Homecoming edition of NXT, Baszler made an appearance in a backstage segment, encouraging Sol Ruca and Zaria to get back on the same page as a tag team.

+Independent circuit (2025–present)

+On October 5, 2025, Baszler made her first post-WWE appearance at Prestige Wrestling's Roseland XII, where she defeated Dani Luna.
+On November 2, Baszler made her debut for Boca Raton Championship Wrestling (BRCW) at November Knockdown, where she defeated Lacey Lane to win the vacant BRCW Women's Championship.
+On November 15, Baszler made her debut for House of Glory (HOG) at Superclash, where she defeated Maki Itoh.

 Other media

 Baszler made her WWE video game debut as a playable character in WWE 2K19, and returned for WWE 2K20.
-She would also appear in WWE 2K22.
+She also appeared in WWE 2K22, WWE 2K23, WWE 2K24 and WWE 2K25.

 Personal life

 Baszler was born and raised in Sioux Falls, South Dakota.
-She has German ancestry on her father's side and Chinese ancestry on her mother's side.
+She has German, Hungarian and Sioux ancestry on her father's side and Chinese ancestry on her mother's side.
 Baszler attended MidAmerica Nazarene University in Olathe, Kansas, where she majored in religious studies.

+During a 2013 interview on the MMA Roasted podcast, Baszler mentioned that she was dating a woman, though she did not label her sexuality at that time.
+An Outsports article in 2024 referred to her as an "out LGBTQ pro wrestler".

 Baszler was a key spokesperson in the movement to create a South Dakota athletic commission for combat sports.
 She once delivered a speech that touched opposing Rep. Steve Hickey, who once labeled MMA as the "child porn" of sports.
 After visiting Baszler at the Next Edge Academy of Martial Arts, the training place of Baszler, as well as other mixed martial arts fighters and practitioners, Hickey changed his mind about the sport.

-Outside of combat sports, Baszler coaches the South Dakota-based roller derby team, the Sioux Falls Roller Dollz and is a certified Emergency Medical Technician (EMT).
+Outside of combat sports, Baszler coaches the South Dakota–based roller derby team, the Sioux Falls Roller Dollz and is a certified Emergency Medical Technician (EMT).

 Baszler is also a fan of the Warhammer 40,000 franchise and occasionally incorporates the designs of certain Space Marine chapters into her ring gear.